Read more

 Photo: Kat Goduco

 “Networking and collaboration are invaluable assets to my professional development.
 Engaging with my Leadership Coach has been incredibly rewarding, fostering a supportive environment where open discussions about career aspirations and challenges are encouraged.
-This dynamic platform has allowed me to build a network of peers and mentors invested in mutual growth and success and develop a long-term mentorship with a dedicated individual who remains committed to my growth beyond the Braven program.
+This dynamic platform has allowed me to build a network of peers and mentors invested in mutual growth and success and develop a long-term mentorship with a dedicated individual who remains committed to my growth."

 We Couldn’t Do It Without You!